Are you an adviser? Go to Unbiased Pro

 They enable you to take out a mortgage on a portion of your home, ranging from 25% to 75%, and pay rent on the remainder.

-This means you don’t need as big a mortgage as you would if you were buying the home outright.
+This means you don’t need as big a mortgage as you would if you were buying the home outright or need to raise such a big deposit.

 Who is eligible for shared ownership?

-• Being unable to save for a deposit and afford monthly mortgage payments for a home that meets your needs.
+• Be unable to save for a deposit and afford monthly mortgage payments for a home that meets your needs.

-You must also meet one of the below criteria:
+In addition, you must also meet one of the criteria below:

 • Be a first-time buyer.